-- 21.1 On track testing is only limited by Article 21.3. - 21.2 On the day preceding each Event, a test of no more than four (4) on track hours total duration can be organized and must be open to all Competitors. - 21.3 Beginning March 1 of the current season, no Championship driver may test or race a Championship car prior to any Championship Event, on any configuration of any track that will host a Championship Event, during the current season with the exception of an SCCA-sanctioned event held more than 2 weeks prior to a Championship Event.
+- 21.1 On track testing is only limited by Article 21.3. - 21.2 On the day preceding each Event, a test of no more than four (4) on track hours total duration can be organized and must be open to all Competitors. - 21.3 Beginning 30 days before the start of the first official event of the current season, no Championship driver may test or race a Championship car prior to any Championship Event, on any configuration of any track that will host a Championship Event, during the current season with the exception of an SCCA-sanctioned event held more than 2 weeks prior to a Championship Event.
 Competitors participating in the SCCA-sanctioned event may participate in the test day immediately preceding the event, regardless of who sanctions it.
-Testing is permissible at such tracks after the close of the Championship Event activity, until the last day of February of the following calendar year.
-Testing is permissible at any SCCA Pro Racing sanctioned test event, as outlined on the official schedule.
+Testing is permissible at such tracks after the close of the Championship Event activity, until 30 days before the start of the first official event of the following calendar year.

+Testing is permissible at any SCCA Pro Racing sanctioned test event or promoter/pre-event test day, as outlined on the official schedule.
+All test data must be turned in per the Honda guidelines.